kyleplhm/kyleplhm.github.io/index.md

 In this portfolio, you'll find examples of data analytics projects I've worked on.
 Each project showcases my ability to analyze data, develop insights, and present my findings in a compelling way.

 Please contact me if you have any questions!

+# Data Analytics Projects

+## Detecting Real-time Regime Changes in Power Output in Support of a Large North-American Utilities Company
+* Bullet 1